Descanonge/xarray-histogram/docs/source/index.rst

 XArray-Histogram documentation
 ==============================

-This package allow to compute histograms from XArray data, taking advantage of its label and dimensions management.
-It relies on the `Boost Histogram
+This package allow to compute histograms from and to XArray data.
+It relies on the :external+boost-histogram:doc:`Boost Histogram <index>` library giving better performances compared to :func:`numpy.histogram` and the existing :external+xhistogram:doc:`xhistogram <index>`.
+It also brings features such as integer/discrete bins or periodic bins.
-<https://boost-histogram.readthedocs.io>`_ library for the computations.

-It is essentially a thin wrapper using directly Boost Histogram on loaded data, or `Dask-histogram <https://dask-histogram.readthedocs.io>`_ on data contained in Dask arrays.
-It thus features optimised performance, as well as lazy computation and easy up-scaling thanks to Dask.
+Dask arrays are supported.

+Vectorized manipulation and analysis of the resulting histogram(s) is provided via an XArray accessor.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    usage

+   accessor

 .. toctree::
    :maxdepth: 1